mgwalker/mudz.me/main_dishes/Arancini.md

 ## Directions

-Bring the broth and 1/4 teaspoon salt to a boil in a medium saucepan over medium-high heat.
+Bring the stock and 1/4 teaspoon salt to a boil in a medium saucepan over medium-high heat.
 Stir in the rice, reduce the heat to low and simmer until tender, about 20 minutes.
 Set aside to cool completely.